abhisheks-gh/Java-SE-8/README.md

 * **StringBuilder** and **StringBuffer** (both in java.lang) provide a mutable sequence of characters but without the fancy string literals and operators.
 * **StringBuffer** is thread-safe whereas **StringBuilder** is not thread-safe.

+# "Protected" Keyword
+Protected access means that the state or behavior is available to code in the same class, same package, and to subtypes in any other package.
+Let's look at some examples that use the following class: <br>

+    package com.intertech.examples;
+    public class Person {
+        protected void doSomething() {
+            System.out.println("Doing something");
+        }
+    }
+In this first example, calling doSomething() is legal, because it is being invoked from a class in the same package. <br>

+    package com.intertech.examples;
+    public class PersonTester {
+        public static void main(String[] args) {
+            Person p = new Person();
+            p.doSomething();
+       }
+    }
+Although this next example defines a class in a different package than the one which contains Person, calling doSomething() is legal because Employee extends Person <br>

+    package com.something.else;
+    import com.intertech.examples.Person;
+    public class Employee extends Person {
+        public void testingProtectedMethod() {
+            doSomething();
+        }
+    }
+When dealing with code that is in a different package from the one that contains the protected state or behavior, it's not enough for the call to be made with a subtype object.
+The object must be called within a subtype class.
+For example, the following is illegal.
+Even though the object being used is an Employee (a subtype of Person), the code has been defined in a class that is not a subtype of, nor in the same package, as Person. <br>

+    package com.something.else;
+    public class EmployeeTester {
+        public static void main(String[] args) {
+            Employee e = new Employee();
+            e.doSomething() // ILLEGAL
+        }
+    }
+The most surprising rule, however, is that when accessing protected state or behavior from a different package, it can only be accessed with an object reference that is the same type as the class it is defined in.
+For example, here we have an Employee class.
+The class is defined in a different package from Person, but it is a subtype of Person.
+Therefore, the doSomething() method is available to Employee.
+It is NOT, however, available for a Person object (where the method is defined!) or a Musician object (another subtype of Person) when they are used in this Employee class: <br>

+    package com.something.else;
+    import com.intertech.examples.Person;
+    import com.intertech.examples.Musician; /* Musician extends Person */
+    public class Employee extends Person {
+        public void testingProtectedMethod() {
+            doSomething();  // LEGAL
+        }

+        public static void main(String[] args) {
+            Employee e = new Employee();
+            e.doSomething(); // LEGAL
+            Person p = new Person();
+            p.doSomething(); // ILLEGAL
+            Musician m = new Musician();
+            m.doSomething(); // ILLEGAL
+      }
+    }